Skip to main content

 Host / nativenative_sim, host-side tools, generator helpersCodeLLDB

 The extension itself never embeds a debugger.
-Alp: Generate launch config writes the matching .vscode/launch.json entry; the third-party adapter handles attach + breakpoints + stepping.
-Alp: Preflight verifies probe access, gdbserver reachability, or simulator availability before launch.
+Alp: Configure debug profile (launch.json) writes the matching .vscode/launch.json entry; the third-party adapter handles attach + breakpoints + stepping.
+Alp: Debug preflight verifies probe access, gdbserver reachability, or simulator availability before launch.

 For the full per-target compatibility matrix, see DEBUG.md in the extension repo.